Confidence intervals for the Poisson distribution: Conclusions

 We have examined a specific situation, sampling from a Poisson distribution with known background rate.
 Among several methods for computing exact confidence intervals as descriptive statistics, we recommend using the Garwood interval.
-We intend our discussion to be informative more generally.
-For example, if there are unknown nuisance parameters or the sampling distribution is not Poisson, the considerations here continue to apply in choosing methodology for descriptive statistics.
+Our discussion has been deliberately restricted to a ``simple case'', already with complexity and controversy.
+A similar discussion, with less complexity, for the normal distribution is in~\cite{NarskyPorterNormal}.
+It may be remarked that the methodologies of Garwood, Sterne, Crow\&Gardner, likelihood ratio, and score presented here, if applied to the normal case, all give the identical, familiar, results for normal two-sided confidence intervals.
+However, the richness of choice for the Poisson does not vanish for distributions such as the normal.
+Different methods have been proposed and similar considerations apply.

+More generally, there may be unknown nuisance parameters that are estimated in auxillary measurements.
+A straightforward approach is to go ahead and use the Garwood intervals at the point estimators for the nuisance parameters.
+Then the errors in the nuisance parameters can be regarded as errors in the model, or ``systematic errors'', with the effect estimated by varying these parameters, i.e., by varying the model.
+But there are other options and the choice might depend on circumstances; such a discussion is outside the scope of this paper.